rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 ### Scenario 1 – Route data published on a topic to the built-in-endpoint

 This scenario showcases how to configure route to send filtered messages from a custom topic to the built-in Event Hubs endpoint.
 Consider a use case where one needs to identify location of vehicles.
 The vehicles publish their GPS data on topics with their device ID in the path, for example “vehicles/<VIN>/GPS”.
 This scenario also showcases routing query and message enrichments which are existing IoT Hub message routing capabilities.
 For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario1).
-Also see (**TODO** link routing section)

 ### Scenario 2 – Fan-out (one-to-many) messages over custom topics